pamjesus/RotorHazard/src/server/plugins/rh_obs_control/README.md

  pip install -r .\requirements.txt

-Add the parameter "BS_WS" to the bottom of the config.json file.
-You can source the template at config-dist.json in this directory.
+Add the config "BS_WS", sample below, to the bottom of the config.json file.

 ```
 {